 The practice used a system of individual consignments and invoices with a waste disposal company.
 Waste was being appropriately stored and segregated.
 This included clinical waste and safe disposal of sharps.
+We noted the clinical waste bins had not been secured to a fixed wall or post.
+The practice manager told us they were in the process of having a post fitted which the bins will be chained to and security of the bins would be improved.

-Records showed that a Legionella risk assessment had been carried out by an external company in November 2011 and reviewed in November 2015.
+Records showed that a Legionella risk assessment had been carried out by an external company in April 2016.
 (Legionella is a bacterium found in the environment which can contaminate water systems in buildings).
 This process identified low risks.
 The practice demonstrated that they had acted on this advice to minimise the risks.
 For example, they could demonstrate they were now testing and recording hot and cold water temperatures on a regular basis.
 We also saw evidence that dental water lines were being flushed in accordance with current guidance in order to prevent the growth of Legionella.

 The premises appeared clean and tidy.
+An external company was used to provide environmental cleaning services and monthly meetings took place for the practice to raise any improvements required.
 There was a good supply of cleaning equipment which was stored appropriately.
 The practice had a cleaning schedule that covered all areas of the premises and detailed what and where equipment should be used.
 This took into account national guidance on colour coding equipment to prevent the risk of infection spread.